-Australia has had an extraordinary hot start to summer with record temperatures peaking in the high 40’s in some regions.
+Australia has had an extraordinarily hot start to summer with record temperatures peaking in the high 40s in some regions.
 With more hot weather to come, we look at some simple tips to help keep the driver, cargo and vehicle safe.

 Driving in the heat

-The most common effects of a truck overheating are burst radiators and hoses, belts stretch, pulleys fail and tyres puncture or delaminate more frequently.
+The most common effects of a truck overheating are burst radiators and hoses; stretched belts; failing pulleys; and an increase in tyre delamination and punctures.

-- Take extra snacks and water.
-In hot weather it’s more important than ever to take regular breaks, eat regularly and drink enough fluids.
+- Take extra food and water.
+In hot weather it’s more important than ever to take regular breaks, eat regularly, and drink enough fluids.

-- Overheating can cause loss of concentration and focus making you a threat to yourself and other road users.
+- Overheating can cause loss of concentration and focus, making you a threat to yourself and other drivers.

--Emergency treatment for dehydration can be made by dissolving 6 teaspoons of sugar with half a teaspoon of salt into a one litre of bottle water.
+Emergency treatment for dehydration can be made by dissolving 6 teaspoons of sugar with half a teaspoon of salt into a one litre of bottled water.
 Avoid alcohol or caffeinated drinks.

 Keep in touch